Third Battle of Mount Hermon: Background

 After losing control of Mount Hermon on October 6 and failing to recapture it on October 8, the IDF, and the Golani Brigade in particular, grew determined to recapture it.
 Its loss levied a heavy toll on Israel's intelligence gathering during the war.
 At 10:15 PM on October 19, Israeli Chief of Staff (Ramatkal) David Elazar was on his way to the Israeli Northern Command to monitor an attack on the Hermon.
 At that time, the General Staff learned of the United States Secretary of State Henry Kissinger's notification of an immediate ceasefire to the war.
-Elazar was asked to return to Tel Aviv, where he met with the Defense Minister, Moshe Dayan, and they agreed that recapturing the Hermon was top priority.
+Elazar was asked to return to Tel Aviv, where he met with the Defense Minister, Moshe Dayan, and they agreed that recapturing the Hermon was a top priority.

 Yehuda Peled, who had commanded the failed counterattack on October 8, decided that it would be best to attack from the Syrian enclave to the east, instead of from the Golan again.
 The 4,000 foot climb from that direction was very steep, but would bring the attacking force straight to the Israeli outpost without fighting on the ridge.
 The Golani commander, Amir Drori, concurred.
 Peled's 51st battalion was therefore posted in an abandoned Syrian village at the foot of the eastern side of the Hermon.
 For three nights, the battalion practiced a quick climb with full gear, and Peled concluded that the mission was possible.
 Elazar ordered him to take the entire crest, including the Syrian Hermon.
 Golani was to capture the Israeli Hermon, while a reserve paratroopers brigade, under the command of Colonel Haim Nadel, would attack the Syrian positions established before the war.